-SEAN CARROLL, a senior research associate at Caltech since 2006, received his Ph.D. in physics in 1993 from Harvard University, with a thesis entitled "Cosmological Consequences of Topological and Geometric Phenomena in Field Theories."
+SEAN CARROLL is a research professor at Caltech.
+He received his Ph.D. in physics in 1993 from Harvard University, with a thesis entitled "Cosmological Consequences of Topological and Geometric Phenomena in Field Theories."
 He was a postdoctoral researcher at the Center for Theoretical Physics at the Massachusetts Institute of Technology and at the Institute for Theoretical Physics at the University of California, Santa Barbara, and an assistant professor of physics at the University of Chicago.

 Carroll is the author of The Particle at the End of the Universe, which won the 2013 Royal Society Winton Prize, and From Eternity to Here: The Quest for the Ultimate Theory of Time.
 He has also authored a graduate textbook, Spacetime and Geometry: An Introduction to General Relativity, and recorded a course on dark matter and dark energy for The Teaching Company.
 He has received fellowships from the Sloan and Packard foundations.
 Among his honors are the MIT Graduate Student Council Teaching Award and the Villanova University Arts and Sciences Alumni Medallion.
 In 2007, he was named NSF Distinguished Lecturer by the National Science Foundation.